-6. Know the history of the art form.
+6. Know the history of the art form

 Yes, drag is a lot of fun, but it’s also subversive.
 It is also more than just throwing on a wig, beating a mug, and sashaying out the door.
 Drag has a rich history rooted in social and political activism and it’s uber important to not blur that out — or ignore it.

-7. Create a name that needs no introduction.
+7. Create a name that needs no introduction

-Meaning = your name should give us a glimpse at who you are and what kind of drag you do before you even hit the stage.
+Meaning = your name should give us, your audience, a glimpse at who you are and what kind of drag you do before you even hit the stage.
 A name like Hazzard Strange or May May Graves conjures up all kinds of unconventional images in our mind and we know that we are about to be blown away by something beautifully and artistically strange.
 Their name is an integral part of their drag persona.
 Yours should be too.

-8. Play (heavily) in make-up.
+8. Play heavily in makeup

 Also, make sure you buy products that can double up to save money (always good when you’re first starting out!)—here’s a list of some of my favorite cruelty-free products!

-9. Build your drag closet, creatively.
+9. Build your drag closet, creatively

-There is no one way to build your drag closet.
 Regardless of your drag budget, there is always a way to build a costume collection you love — and one that’s right on brand for you.
 (Hell, you can even build your lack of funds INTO your brand.
 One of my fav local queens in Dallas Stephanie Graves did this with her PABST beer.
-Now she’s known for it and her friends and fans make awesome PABST beer things like this.
-So fucking her and oh-so-on brand!).
+Now she’s known for it and now her friends and fans make awesome PABST beer things for her!
+Brilliant!).

 Visit thrift shops and deconstruct looks to recreate them in your drag persona’s image.
 Costume shops sometimes have a “for sale” section that is filled with awesome markdowns!
 Or learn how to sew and make your own!
 Start by just adding on to pieces you already own (just don’t forget the rhinestones 😉 )!